 - If you don’t have your own horse, you can go on a tour with the Beach horse.

-ACCOMMODATION: Renting a beach house on Anna Maria Island is the best way to explore the area
+Renting a beach house on Anna Maria Island is the best way to explore the area.

 Weeki Wachee River is one of the best places to go kayaking in Florida, and it is absolutely one of my favorite things to do in Florida.
 The Weeki Wachee is known for its stunning beauty, with the clarity at the headsprings being 68- feet of visibility, ranking with the clearest freshwaters found on Earth!
-This river makes you a sense of enchantment, as the mild 5-mile per hour current carries your kayak downstream, and each winding curve reveals a vista of lush greenery in the middle of magnificent nature.
+This river makes you a sense of enchantment, as the mild 5-mile-per-hour current carries your kayak downstream, and each winding curve reveals a vista of lush greenery in the middle of magnificent nature, and one of the best river to go tubing in Florida

 - Enjoy the Wildlife: Along the river, you can see many types of animals including the famous Florida (West Indian) manatee, alligators, raccoons, otters, and numerous birds.